pandas-dev/pandas/doc/source/getting_started/10min.rst

 .. note::
    Adding a column to a ``DataFrame`` is relatively fast.
 However, adding a row requires a copy, and may be expensive.
-It is recommended to pass a pre-built list of records to the ``Dataframe`` constructor instead of building a ``Dataframe`` by iteratively appending records to it.
+We recommend passing a pre-built list of records to the ``DataFrame`` constructor instead of building a ``DataFrame`` by iteratively appending records to it.
    See :ref:`Appending to dataframe <merging.concatenation>` for more.

 Join